 1. Use correct formatting

-The correct formatting for your job application font size is between 10.5 points and 12 points.
+To use proper job application letter formatting, set your font size to between 10.5 points and 12 points.
 Smaller font sizes than 10.5 points are difficult to read, while font sizes larger than 12 points appear unprofessional.

 Keep your page margins between 1.25 cm and 2.5 cm.
-Use a professional CV font like Times New Roman or Arial for your application letter so employers can easily read your application letter.
+Use a good cover letter font like Times New Roman or Arial for your application letter so employers can easily read your application letter.